Joey Gallo Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins had the 13th-ranked team ERA among all MLB pitching staffs (3.86).
+- The Marlins had the 13th-ranked team ERA among all league pitching staffs (3.86).

-- The Marlins surrendered 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- Marlins pitchers combined to surrender 173 total home runs last year (1.1 per game).
+That ranked 17th in baseball.

 © 2023 Data Skrive.
 All rights reserved.